Registration and Course Enrollment

 8. Independent study/independent research courses must be supervised by a St. Olaf faculty member.
 The exception is already-established independent courses or study service through approved St. Olaf study abroad/away programs.
 Normally, a faculty member may not supervise more than two independent study, independent research, or internship courses per term.

-9. Applications for independent study/independent research are available at the Registrar's Office window or website.
-Paperwork is due by the last day to add a class.
+9. Applications for independent study/independent research are available at the Registrar's Office window or on the Registrar's website under Forms & Requests.
+Completed forms must be received in the Registrar's Office by the last day to add a class.
 Several signatures are required.
 Students must complete and return the form before they will be registered for the independent study/independent research.
 Once it is approved by the registrar, the registration appears on the SIS.

 10. Students on non-St. Olaf study abroad/away programs do not receive credit for independent study/independent research.